FaranGreens/interview_questions/JS.md

 parsing: code broken into tokens. syntax parser breaks code in AST (abstract syntax tree).AST is passeddown to compilation phase

 compilation: compilation and execution work hand in hand. jS has JIT(just in time) compilation.
 Js can use both interpreter and compiler to make it work.
 It converts ASt to byte code and sends for execution.
-Compilatio does alot of optimization like - inlining, copy elision, inline caching
+Compilation does alot of optimization like - inlining, copy elision, inline caching

 execution: it uses memory heap and call stack to execute the byte code. grbage collector tries to clear memory using mark and sweep algorithm.

 V8 has interpreter named - ignition, along with that turbo-fan as optimizing compiler. garbage collector are orinoco and oilpan.

+## Higher order function
+a function which takes a function as an argument or returns a function is known as higher order function.

+## Callbacks
+### Callback hell
+alot of nested callbacks. callback inside callback.

+#### Inversion of control
+you lose the control of code while using callback.

+## Promises
+used to handle async operations

 </br>